AmamiyaRen666/re-mirrorbot/README.md

 - [anasty17](https://github.com/anasty17) for some features & help
 - [breakdowns](https://github.com/breakdowns) for slam-mirrorbot
 - [yash-dk](https://github.com/yash-dk) for implementation qbittorrent in python on TorToolkit-Telegram repo
-- [xyou365](https://github.com/xyou365) for Service Accounts script.
+- [xyou365](https://github.com/xyou365) for Service Accounts script

 # for stuff i use
 Thanks to: